pblhaley/phase-0-gps-1/Rauschenberger-reflection.md

 **What questions did you ask your pair and the guide?**

 *I actually am having trouble remembering specific questions I asked.
 Peter was great answering simple clarification questions.
-It was also really interesting to here Ryan explain how branching works in a real world scenario-- how there would be a prod-master branch, a dev branch, and the features off the dev branch.
+It was also really interesting to hear Ryan explain how branching works in a real world scenario-- how there would be a prod-master branch, a dev branch, and the features off the dev branch.
 Feature branches merge collectively into the dev branch where the whole project can be tested before merging with the live site.*

 **What still confuses you about Git?**